josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_projects.md

 godot --export-release "Windows Desktop" some_name.exe
 ```

-This will export to some_name.exe, assuming there is a preset
+This will export to `some_name.exe`, assuming there is a preset
 called "Windows Desktop" and the template can be found.
 (The export preset name
 must be written within quotes if it contains spaces or special characters.)
 The output path is relative to the project path or absolute;